bowen1248/Pomodoro-Watching-App/README.md

 * Track your productivity with insightful charts.
 * E-mail notification will be sent 5 mins before the task begin.
 * Everyday's todos will be sent at user selected time.
-* App's Pomodora clock will automatically start when user sit in front RPi's camera (passive mode).
+* App's Pomodoro clock will automatically start when user sit in front RPi's camera (passive mode).
-* App's Pomodora clock will start if user click countdown(計時) button in main page (active mode).
+* App's Pomodoro clock will start if user click countdown(計時) button in main page (active mode).
-* App's Pomodora clock will restart if user left the camera.
+* App's Pomodoro clock will restart if user left the camera.
 * When pomodoro cycle ended, RPi will alarm

 ## Development Setup